photo by Andres Ayrton for Pexels

-How to reach out to others this holiday season
+How to reach out to others who are struggling

 So what do you need to keep in mind when you reach out to someone you care about?